THE NATURE OF THE CARNAL NATURE

 For this reason I prefer to call it carnality or the carnal nature, which literally means the fleshly nature.
 Or even better, the flesh, although by this term theologians do not mean merely the physical body but "the whole of human nature without the divine Spirit; the state of the creature before or in contrast with his reception of the divine element whereby he becomes a new creature in Christ; the whole of man as it exists and acts apart from the influence of the Spirit.
 It properly characterizes, therefore not merely the lower forms of sensual gratification, but all—the highest developments of the life estranged from God, whether physical, intellectual or aesthetic" (Vincent, Word Studies in the NT).
 In other words, the broader meaning of "the flesh" is man himself as a creation separated from Gods' Spirit.

-So then, am I saying that man was made this way from the beginning, that nothing at all happened to him during the Fall?
-Absolutely not.
-Something definitely did happen: We were separated from the presence of God.
-Our spirits were severed from God.
-Our spirits lost their original connection to God.
+Then they were deceived by the serpent, they rebelled and disobeyed, and that connection was severed.
+The Love, blessings, and spiritual communion ceased.
+We were separated from the presence of God.
+Our spirits were severed from the Spirit of God.
 The main damage in the Fall was not physical (to our bodies and to the world), but spiritual; that is, it was done within and to our spirits.
-Whereas at the beginning we were able to freely communicate directly with God's Spirit with our own spirits, the 'death' that occurred at the Fall was a loss of that capability.
-At the beginning, our spirits and God's Spirit were in perfect 'fellowship,' which means 'joint participation and sharing with' God.
+Whereas at the beginning we were able to freely communicate directly with God’s Spirit with our own spirits, the “death” that occurred at the Fall was a loss of that capability.
+At the beginning, our spirits and God’s Spirit were in perfect ‘fellowship,’ which means ‘joint participation and sharing with’ God.
 It was like our spirits were actually part of God.
-We were 'one with the divine.'
-(This is what Jesus Christ claimed to be-one with God.)
+We were ‘one with the divine.’
+(This is what Jesus Christ claimed to be—one with God.)
 But because of the Fall, our beings lost that oneness in spirit with God.